1597028/rlp_farmerdrone/README.md

     - Send the coordinates of the drone where the animal was captured.

-# Simulation <a name="7"></a>
+# simulation <a name="7"></a>
-In order to test Matt-Omato it has been necessary to use the CoppeliaSim software where we have the whole robot recreated in real size with all the hardware components and all the software components (Python).
-We have a total of 10 scenes where the difficulty increases according to the number of tomato plants, the number of tomatoes in each tomato plant, the size of the tomatoes and the color of the tomatoes.
+In order to test Farmer Drone it has been necessary to use the CoppeliaSim software where we have the entire robot recreated in real size with all the hardware components and all the software components (Python).
+We have a total of 5 scenarios where different cases are tested to see the behavior of the drone in different situations.

 <img width="1604" alt="" src="https://www.youtube.com/watch?v=qB0N4pwrjE8&ab_channel=DJIAgriculture">

-# Testing and results <a name="8"></a>
+# Tests and results <a name="8"></a>
-To verify how good the proposed solution is, each of the created scenes has been run several times to check the accuracy of the XYZ coordinates of the tomatoes calculated by the computer vision algorithm and the coordinates of the tomatoes in CoppeliaSim.
+To check how good the proposed solution is, each of the created scenes has been run several times to check the precision of the computer vision algorithm on the different scenarios and configurations.
 The results can be seen in the following table:

 | Escena | Cows | Pigs | Wet terrain |   Dry terrain | Error Medio Total |
 |--------|------|------|-------------|---------------|-------------------|